 A specialist in hospice or palliative care oversees the team and coordinates efforts.
-Care is usually provided at the patient’s home, though it can also be provided in the hospital, at a nursing home, at an assisted living facility, or at freestanding hospice centers.
+Care is usually provided at a person’s home, though it can also be provided in the hospital, at a nursing home, at an assisted living facility or at freestanding hospice centers.

 The team provides a number of services, such as:

-Managing the patient’s pain and symptoms.
+- Managing a person’s pain and symptoms.

-Providing needed drugs, medical supplies, and equipment.
+- Providing needed drugs, medical supplies and equipment.

-Providing short-term inpatient care if symptoms become too severe to manage at home, or if the caregiver needs respite time.
+- Providing short-term inpatient care if symptoms become too severe to manage at home, or if the caregiver needs respite time.

 - Providing emotional and spiritual counseling to the person living with the disease, and bereavement care to surviving family and friends.